ohymi04/DS_Sign_Tool/README.md

 ---

 ## 🎯 About
-**DS Sign Tool** is a user-friendly application for signing and verifying files or directories using RSA cryptography.
+**DS-Sign-Tool** is a user-friendly application for signing and verifying files or directories using RSA cryptography.
 This tool ensures your files are authentic and unaltered by providing robust digital signatures.
 With an intuitive interface and key features, DS Sign Tool is your trusted ally for safeguarding scripts, executables, and critical projects.

 ---